 Recently someone contacted me asking if I was the David Benner who was a spiritual teacher.
 I told her that people sometimes describe me that way but I wondered why she asked.
 She responded by asking what beliefs I taught.
-I told her that I have never taught beliefs because my calling is to help people walk the transformational path of Christian spirituality.
+I told her that I have never taught beliefs because my calling is to help people walk the transformational path that, in the first several centuries of the Christian tradition, was known as “The Way.”
 She didn’t seem satisfied with this answer and asked what beliefs we taught at Cascadia Living Wisdom School.
 Once again I told her that we didn’t teach people what to believe but instead taught something much more important – namely, how to know.
 This was also not what she wanted to hear but it did get me thinking about why beliefs are so important to so many Christians.

 Near the end of his life, C. G. Jung was asked if he believed in God.
 He answered, “I don’t believe in God, I know God.”
 My answer is the same.
 What surprises me is how strange that sounds to most Christians.
 What profoundly saddens me is that most Christians have settled for beliefs instead of knowing.